MalagaMobile/introduction-android-development-kotlin/README.md

-# introduction-android-development-kotlin
+# Introduction to Android Development with Kotlin

-Slides of "Introduction to Android Development with Kotlin"
+Slides of the presentation "Introduction to Android Development with Koltin" in the Kick off session.